skaltman/yvw-thesis/thesis.md

 ### Stimuli

 We constructed four toys, similar to those used in Experiment 1.
 Two opposite sides of each toy were covered in red felt and had a red button in the center.
 The others sides of the toys were covered in blue felt.
-For two of the four toys, the button on one side played music when pressed, while the other was inert.
-Both buttons on one of the other two toys played music, while neither button on the final toy did anything.
-The fully functional and the inert toys were used in the Broken Toy condition.
-The two identical, half-functional toys were used in the Broken Button condition.
+Two of the toys were used in the Broken Toy condition and the other two were used in the Broken Button condition.
+The pair of toys used in the Broken Toy condition consisted of one toy with two buttons that played music when pressed.
+The other toy in this pair had two inert buttons.
+The two toys used in the Broken Button condition were identical.
+One button on each toy played music when pressed.
+The other button on each toy was inert.
 In each condition, the two toys were placed in a woven basket.
 See Figure 7 for a schematic of the toys.

 ![Figure 7](images/two-toy-schematic.png)